16pravinkumar/Python-env-setup/Angular_Interview_Question.md

 `<a [href]="url">Go to URL</a> <!-- Property binding is used for attributes -->`

 4. What happens if the interpolated expression evaluates to null or undefined? <br>
-Answer: If the interpolated expression evaluates to null or undefined, Angular will render an empty string.
+**Answer**: If the interpolated expression evaluates to null or undefined, Angular will render an empty string.
 This avoids breaking the HTML or causing errors in the view.

 **Example**:
 ```ts